alfonsof/aws-python-examples/awslambdadelete-capi/README.md

 This folder contains a Python application example that handles Lambda functions on AWS (Amazon Web Services).

-Delete a Lambda function using the Client API (low-level) of Boto 3.
+Delete an AWS Lambda function using the Client API (low-level) of Boto 3.

 ## Requirements